xycoord/Transparency-Segmentation/README.md

 ### Diffusers (🤗 Hugging Face) [[Docs]](https://huggingface.co/docs/diffusers/index)
 Diffusers is a toolkit for working with diffusion model.
-We primarily use it to load the pre-trained models from Hugging Face Hub.
+We use it to load the pre-trained models from Hugging Face Hub.

 ## Tracking